mr-bigchest/SP500.grabber/readme.md

       - Vertical & Horizontal Analysis
       - Multiples Ratios calculations (P/E, P/BV, etc.)
   - Provide the user a capability to export any of their collected information to Excel, CSV
+  - Provide basic explanations for what different financial calculations mean and how the information can be actionable
   - In lieu of user account system, upload data created from previous sessions to get going again (user accounts possible but fact finding required)

 # Current Capabilities: